Zeny Zabala: Personal life

+At one point, she was married to Rodolfo "Boy" Garcia, another fellow actor from Sampaguita Pictures, in 1958.

+The couple would be eventually separated in 1964 and Garcia would later marry actress Lucita Soriano in 1968.

-In 1964, she married director Ben Feleo, whom she had met in 1962.
+In the same year, she married director Ben Feleo, whom she had met in 1962.
 She became the stepmother of Feleo's son, Johnny Delgado, from his previous marriage.
-Ben Feleo died of a stroke in September 2011.
+Feleo died of a stroke in September 2011.

 Death

 Zabala died at the National Kidney and Transplant Institute in Quezon City on August 8, 2017, due to kidney failure.
 She was 80 years old.